npm/rfcs/accepted/0003-interactive-audit-resolver.md

 Remove is only useful as a convenience.
 Imagine a developer introducing `npm audit` and having to go through tens of issues.
 If they notice one of the first issues is caused by a dependency they no longer use, instead of remembering to clean it up later, they can choose this option.

+Investigate option is there to aid the user and direct them towards fixing the issue upstream.
-Investigate option has a lot of potential for the future where NPM could do things ranging from linking to resources on mitigation to generating local fixes or providing a marketplace of companies offering services fixing the issue for customers (business potential for NPM).
+This RFC doesn't cover potential future usecases where NPM could do things ranging from linking to resources on mitigation to generating local fixes or providing a marketplace of companies offering services fixing the issue for customers (business potential for NPM).

 ### Alternatives